The Rise of the Data-Driven Physician | Digital Health Tools

 We found that current and future physicians are not only open to new technologies but are actively seeking training in subjects such as data science to enhance care for their patients. – Lloyd Minor, MD, Dean of the Stanford University School of Medicine

-The above quote originates from the 2020 Stanford Medicine Health Trends Report, which identified one principal idea: physicians expect technology to remodel patient care in the near term while actively preparing to integrate health data and the technologies that bind it into the clinical environment.
+The above quote originates from the 2020 Stanford Medicine Health Trends Report, which identified one principal idea: physicians expect digital health technology to remodel patient care in the near term while actively preparing to integrate health data and the technologies that bind it into the clinical environment.
 As mentioned in the foreword of the 2020 Health Trends Report, the healthcare sector is ‘undergoing seismic shifts, fueled by a maturing digital health market, new health laws that accelerate data sharing, and regulatory traction for artificial intelligence in medicine.’

 mHealth, also known as mobile health, refers to the use of mobile devices to provide healthcare-related services and solutions. mHealth spans applications, both wearable and non-wearable smart devices, aggregations platforms, and analytics.
 In other words, it is a component of Connected Health in the sense that it is creating opportunities to improve the patient journey.

 The global mHealth apps market size is projected to reach $57.57 billion by 2026.

 Healthcare organizations are investing in mHealth technology development to improve the quality of services and promote self-management behaviors in patients. mHealth technologies are potentially powerful digital health platforms for the delivery of behavior change interventions because they can improve engagement with established strategies for the prevention and treatment of disease through personalized goal setting, individualized dosing reminders, and gamification.